Rush Limbaugh and another hour of broadcast excellence.

 See, that's how they all saw this.

-You're gonna give the Republicans this story, you're gonna give them the opportunity to beat a big hoffer and puffer, blow the house down, guys.
+You're going to give them the opportunity to beat a big huffer and puffer, blow the house down, guys?

 That's what they couldn't believe.

-You're gonna let the Republicans look like Arnold Schwarzenegger here.
+You're going to let the Republicans look like Arnold Schwarzenegger here.

 What the hell are you doing?

-So Andrea says the president's reversal is clearly further damage the perception of him as a decisive leader.
+So Andrea says, the president's reversal has clearly further damaged the perception of him as a decisive leader.

-And here's Farid Zakaria and his uh GPS uh locator.
+And here's Fareed Zakaria and his GPS locator.

 Whatever your views on the larger issues, it's hard not to conclude that the administration's handling of Syria over the last year has been a case study in how not to conduct foreign policy.

-Farid Zakaria, it's hard not to conclude that this administration's handling of Syria over the last year has been a case study on how not to do foreign policy.
+It's hard not to conclude that this administration's handling of Syria over the last year has been a case study in how not to do foreign policy.

-Now, Farid's taken it personally because he advises Obama on foreign policy.
+Now, Fareed's taken it personally because he advises Obama on foreign policy.

 What they had to do to make the U.S. get involved.